bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 taking more time to read the documentation.
 My goal is to get the web app to dynamically update the tweets table with the most recent tweet from a user when they are added to the database.

+###Module 3 and 4
+I was able to get my Flask app written and deployed to Heroku.
+Right now, I can use it to add users to a database, see their recent tweets, and determine which of those recent tweets has had the most interaction.

+I'm trying to build a model to predict how many interactions a new tweet will have, based on the behavior of a user's followers in the past.
+I'm running into issues formatting the data so it fits into the model.
+I'll keep working on that leading into the weekend.